 Primary Sector of Nigeria

 The primary sector in Nigeria, with 75.37% of its land dedicated to agriculture, is vital for the economy.
 Main products include yams, cassava, maize, oil palm fruit, rice, taro, bananas, vegetables, sorghum, and groundnuts.
-Despite contributing 21.1% to the GDP, agriculture plays a crucial role in providing employment and food security.
+Despite contributing about 27.8% to the GDP (As of 2024), agriculture plays a crucial role in providing employment and food security.

 The diverse range of crops and animal products highlights the sector’s significance in sustaining the country’s agricultural output and supporting livelihoods.